Code-Institute-Submissions/get_booted/README.md

 All the above are working progress isuses but have been identified to be fixed and amended as required for the functionality of the website.

+**Defensive Programming**

+Defensive programming has been implemented for the site to ensure it works and errors do occur there can be a response provided as to what’s happened with the site.
+If a page is down, can’t be found, verification errors or there has been any issues with comments being posted on the site that may need removing.
+This is all implemented to help the site and ensure its being ran correctly, efficiently and errors and issues can be resolved.

+**Form validation**

+* For validation has been implemented to ensure when the users are creating accounts or purchases the information needs to be correct and relevant for the fields used.

+* This way this can avoid any system errors with information that can lead to site functionality issues.

+**Cascading deletes for blogs and associated comments**

+* For the blogs the system has its own edit and deleting of any blogs that are an issue or error.
+This way the blogs can be controlled on the system.

+* Users can add blogs and this will be a safe environment as the site can be edited if necessary.
+If any blogs are an issue, they can always be removed off the website.

+**Unique blog slug names**

+* Slug names included for blogs help make the blogs unique when used and give the blog its own identity on the system.

+* This helps with the actual website function if multiple blogs are created only the comments for the specified blog appear on the website.
+This will prevent any comments appearing anywhere else.

+**404 handlers**

+* 404 is used for a standard response code when the communication of a website couldn’t be requested.
+This is to alert the user with a warning about the issue being faced.

+* This is used when a broken link is attempted to be accessed on the website.

+**500 handlers**

+* This is when there is an internal server issue on the website.
+This is when an unexpected error has been account.

+* This will help users there is either an issue with the website and the connection it helps inform users of the problem on the website

 # Deployment

 ## Requirements